 And over the past decade, as women’s wealth has grown at an unprecedented rate, increasing from $34 trillion to $51 trillion between 2010 and 2015,¹ so does their influence on their family’s finances and in the world of philanthropy.

 “There’s a long history of women influencing philanthropy,” says Karen McNeill, director of family history for Ascent Private Capital Management of U.S. Bank.
 “But what’s different now is the scale.
 More women have more money to give.”

 As a historian, McNeill has spent time studying women’s growing influence in money matters.
 Here, McNeill talks about the history of women and philanthropy, the momentum she’s seeing now and her outlook on the future.

 Q: Can you talk about the trends that have contributed to the growth in women’s financial influence and, as a result, their impact on philanthropy?

 A: Women’s influence has ballooned in the past 10 years.
-It’s partly due to a wealth transfer from previous generations.
-Women have inherited approximately 70 to 80 percent of transferred wealth going back at least 90 years, but there’s more happening.
+It’s partly due to a wealth transfer from previous generations, but there’s more happening.
 The many decades of change leading up to the past 10 years have created a structural, legal, cultural and social environment that makes it okay for women to have money, to make decisions around money, to make more money and to do what they want with their money.